 On receipt of your complaint we shall automatically invoke the firm’s Complaints Procedure which includes writing to you to notify you of how the complaint will be handled and within what timescales you will be given an initial or substantive response and thereafter we shall conduct an internal investigation handled by a senior member of the firm resulting in a full written response to you in compliance with the firm’s Complaints Procedure.

 We emphasise that any such complaint or criticism will be regarded as an opportunity to improve our service both to you and to other clients.
-However, on concluding our investigations into your complaint, if you remain dissatisfied with the outcome, you have the right to complain to the Legal Ombudsman so long as the complaint is made within 6 months of you receiving our final response to your complaint or up to 6 years from the date of the act / omission giving rise to your complaint or 3 years from when you should have known about the complaint.
-Ordinarily the act or omission complained of or the date of your awareness of this must have been after 5th October 2010.
+However, on concluding our investigations into your complaint, if you remain dissatisfied with the outcome, you have the right to complain to the Legal Ombudsman so long as the complaint is made within 6 months of you receiving our final response to your complaint or up to 1 year from the date of the act / omission giving rise to your complaint or 1 year from when you should have known about the complaint.

 You can contact the Legal Ombudsman via their website at www.legalombudsman.org.uk or by e-mail to email@example.com or in writing to P. O. Box 6806, Wolverhampton, WV1 9WJ.